The Ultimate Writer Self-Care Checklist

 |Image by Victoria_Borodinova from Pixabay|

 Writing tends to be a pretty lonely and thankless job.
-But that doesn’t mean it doesn’t have value, and it certainly doesn’t mean that you can’t take care of yourself so that everything you write has serious oomph.
+But that doesn’t mean it doesn’t have value, and it certainly doesn’t mean that you can’t practice self-care so that everything you write has serious oomph.
 That’s especially the case when you’re writing about really tough stuff or your scene has you in an emotional puddle.
 Here are some of the best things you can do–aside from the typical nap or trip to the gym/spa–to give yourself a little love and get the words flowing.

 1. Set a Pomodoro timer.
-When it goes off, get up and stretch or walk around.
+Then, when it goes off, get up and stretch or walk around.

 2. Read a book you want to read, not one you feel you’re supposed to read.

 3. Reward yourself after meeting a writing goal with one inexpensive item that will improve your writing output or enjoyment, such as the Pro version of a writing program or a nice pen.
 Alternately, choose something entirely unrelated to writing as a reminder you are more than just what you put on the page or the number of copies you sell.

 4. Join a writer’s group (in person or online) to make sure you have feedback and support.